deco3500-2017/-/README.md

 The second differentiating component of Moonlight is the connections system.
 This allows helpers and helpees to connect again if they felt a connection, in a social or professional capacity.
 This promotes better communities, and research has shown giving and receiving help can aid in the establishment of trust.
 This provides a novel means of establishing networks, and adds motivation to using the application as a helper.

+This document aims to outline the goals and procedure our team plans to implement in developing a prototype of the Moonlight application.

 <h2>Concept &#x1F410;&#x1F410;&#x1F410;</h2>
 <h3>Rationale</h3>